ibm-cloud-docs/instructlab/data-generate.md

     ```
     {: screen}

+    When the state is `completed`, in the COS bucket, a `synthetic_data` directory is created with logs for troubleshooting.

 ## Next steps
 {: #data_generate_next}

 After you've generated data from your taxonomy, you can begin [training your model](/docs/instructlab?topic=instructlab-model-train).